01 of 05

 03 of 05

 If you don't need the gift you are giving to an aquarist to be a surprise, this is easy.
-Just ask them what they want.
-If you do want your gift to be a surprise, then, of course, you'll need to obtain information about the owner's aquarium without them knowing what you are doing.
+Just ask what they want.
+If you do want your gift to be a surprise, then, of course, you'll need to obtain information about the owner's aquarium without signaling what you are doing.

 To avoid this problem, and rather than having to guess, here are some ways you can simply find out what the person you are buying for wants or needs.